337 FRIDAY 29 MAY 2015

 Where Or When – David Campbell, Erin Dilly

 I’ve always considered this song to be a gem.
 It is perhaps the most poetic song that Rodgers and Hart ever created.
-Where Or When captures in such a sublime way that feeling of clicking with someone the first time you meet them.
-You know it is impossible that you’ve met before, and yet everything seems so easy and familiar between the two of you.
+Where Or When captures the feeling of clicking with someone the first time you meet them in such a sublime way.
+You know it is impossible that you’ve met before, yet everything seems so easy and familiar between you.

 This song has so many possibilities to create stories around it.
-Whether they are stories of reincarnation, fate, or déjà vu, this song can fit in all of those scenarios.
+Whether they are stories of reincarnation, fate, or déjà vu, this song can fit all those scenarios.

 Song Title: Where Or When – 1937 Artist: David Campbell, Erin Dilly Genre: Musical Composers: Richard Rodgers Lyricists: Lorenz Hart Album: Encores From Encores!